MMcintire96/cardirection_project/README.md

- Make sure your model is trained, I am not uploading the training data because its large
+ Make sure your model is trained, I am not uploading the training data because its large, but the output_graph is there from my car classifier